ndejong/elasticsearch_kibana_cli/README.md

 [![PyPi](https://img.shields.io/pypi/v/elasticsearch-kibana-cli.svg)](https://pypi.org/project/elasticsearch-kibana-cli/)
 [![Build Status](https://api.travis-ci.org/ndejong/elasticsearch_kibana_cli.svg?branch=master)](https://api.travis-ci.org/ndejong/elasticsearch_kibana_cli)

 The Elasticsearch Kibana CLI provides a configurable shell interface to query the Elasticsearch backend via the Kibana frontend which is useful in situations where the Elasticsearch backend is not otherwise accessible.
-Configuration options are available that permit HTTP request header overrides that hence enable access to Kibana in more complex situations that may require additional authentication such as when Kibana is behind an OAuth reverse proxy.
+Configuration options are available that permit HTTP request header overrides that hence enable access to Kibana in more complex situations that may require additional authentication such as when Kibana exists behind an OAuth reverse proxy or other zero-trust-network environment.

 ## Project
 * [github.com/ndejong/elasticsearch_kibana_cli](https://github.com/ndejong/elasticsearch_kibana_cli)